Skip to content

 Game drives traverse the plains, hills, and lakes, providing the opportunity to witness thrilling wildlife interactions and see creatures big and small during morning and afternoon excursions.

 Night game drives that last about 2 hours, starting from 6:00 pm to 8:30 pm, are also available.
-Keep an eye out for nocturnal animals using the spotlight, including leopards as they hunt during the night.
+Keep an eye out for nocturnal animals using the spotlight, including leopards, as they hunt during the night.

 Boat rides